 Local SCADA Server at a location are also capable of operating in a degraded mode (“standalone” mode) when there is no network connectivity to the OCC SCADA servers.
 In this mode, Local SCADA Server will independently manage the communication with RTUs and control equipment in local station.

 OCC SCADA Server will be supplied for the Jakarta LRT Project.
 The two servers provide a fault tolerant configuration where system operation will be coordinated by the secondary server in the event of a fault, power input, or network connectivity to the primary server.
 The servers will be installed in two separate locations.
-The primary OCC SCADA server shall be installed in the OCC Equipment Room, while the secondary OCC SCADA server shall be installed in the BCC Equipment room.
+The primary SCADA server shall be installed in the OCC Equipment Room, while the secondary SCADA server shall be installed in the BCC Equipment room.

 External Interaction